 Non-Religious Crafts for Public Schools:

-Create flowers using pipe cleaner and tissue paper.
+- Create flowers using pipe cleaners and tissue paper.

-Allow children to use pipe cleaner, felt, foam stickers, markers, and their imagination to make little critters from plastic eggs.
+- Allow children to use pipe cleaners, felt, foam stickers, markers, and their imagination to make little critters from plastic eggs.

 Religious Crafts for Private Schools: